Mikeprog2022/Web-Development-and-Design/JS Algortihms and Data Structures/documentation.md

 	-- object.preventDefault() = prevents default action

 - Regex
+-- regex.test(string) = returns true or false depending on if a match is found or not.
 	-- const y = /string/ => Matches with "string"
+	-- const y = /string|string2/ => Matches with "string" or "string2"
+	-- const y = /(string|string2) string3/ => Capture group that matches with "string string3" or "string2 string3"
+	-- const y = /(string)?string2/ => String is optional
-	-- const y = /string/flag
+	-- const y = /(?:string)string2/ => String is optional but not captured
+	-- const y = /^string2/ => Pattern match starts at the beginning of the full string -- const y = /string2$/ => Match the end of the string -- const y = /string/flag
 	-- const y = /string/g => global flag.
 Tells the pattern to continue looking after it has found a match -- const y = /string/i => case insensitive flag.
-	-- const y = /[string]/ => Tells the pattern to match the characters individually -- const y = /[string]+/ => Matches a pattern that occurs one or more times -- const y = /[0-9]/ => Matches any digit between 0 and 9 -- const y = /\d/ => character class for /[0-9]/
+	-- const y = /[string]/ => Character Class.
+Tells the pattern to match the characters individually / any character -- const y = /[string]+/ => Matches a pattern that occurs one or more times, matches one or more consecutive 'string' characters
+	-- const y = /[string]*/ => Matches a pattern that occurs 0 or more times, matches one or more consecutive 'string' characters
+	-- const y = /[0-9]/ => Matches any digit between 0 and 9
+	-- const y = /[a-z]/ => Matches any character between a and z -- const y = /\d/ => character class for /[0-9]/
-	-- use \ to escape characters in regex
-	-- no need to escape characters if there's a character class
+	-- use \ to escape characters in regex.
+No need to escape characters if there's a character class
 	--- \s = character class for whitespace